martinberger/n-queens-with-lines/README.md

        _|_|_|_|_|_|_|_|
        Q|_|_|_|_|_|_|_|

-From now on we use the term **N-Queens-No-Line** to refer to this generalisation of the N-Queens problem.
+From now on we use the term **N-Queens-With-Lines** to refer to this generalisation of the N-Queens problem.

 **Assumptions and insights.** The N-Queens problem is NP-complete [B].
-Although we have no proof, it is likely that the N-Queens-3-Line problem is *also* NP-complete.
+Although we have no proof, it is likely that the N-Queens-With-Lines problem is *also* NP-complete.
 It is therefore extremely unlikely that an efficient algorithm exist.
 For this reason, and given the limited time budget, we implement a simple backtracking algorithm, with an